trexarms/mac_serial/README.md

 git add [file]
     add a file
 git add .
-git commit "[add note on what's been changed]"
+git commit -m "[add note on what's been changed]"
 git push origin [branch_name]
     upload all the local files to github repo default branch_name is master